MatthiasDeGisi/WeatherBoy/README.md

 # WeatherBoy
-WeatherBoy is a Discord bot that serves one purpose: fueling a feud between two weather station enthusiasts.
+WeatherBoy is a Discord bot that serves one purpose: fueling a feud between two (now five or so) weather station enthusiasts.
 Invite the bot [here](https://discord.com/api/oauth2/authorize?client_id=1197038110417109122&permissions=414464862272&scope=bot).
 ## Requirements
-The server that this bot runs on requires Python 3.11 and Docker is recommended.
+The server that this bot runs on requires Python 3.12 and Docker is recommended.
 If windows is being used, change line 7 of docker-compose.yml to say `- C:\WeatherBoyData:/app/data` and create a folder to go along with it.

 For development, a virtual environment is recommended.
 To install, run: